What You Need To Know About Drug Trafficking Charges

 - Phencyclidine (PCP)

-In the context of law, each of these drugs belongs to a specific category, also known as schedules.
-There are five schedules at most, from Schedule I to Schedule V, arranged according to severity.
+In law, each drug belongs to a specific category known as schedules.
+Five schedules, from Schedule I to Schedule V, are arranged according to severity.
+The United States Drug Enforcement Administration (DEA) and the Controlled Substances Act regulate this matter.

 Examples of Schedule I drugs include: